All Episodes

 Stay with us.

-Your guiding light, the times of trouble, confusion, murkiness, despair, tumult, chaos, torture, waterboarding, humiliation, and even the good times.
+Your guiding light through times of trouble, confusion, murkiness, despair, tumult, chaos, torture, waterboarding, humiliation, and even the good times.

-I got a note from a friend of mine, an email, uh, eight o'clock last night.
+I got a note from a friend of mine, an email, 8 o'clock last night.

-I didn't see it till much later, but I got the note at eight o'clock last night from a friend of mine, a former member of the drive-bys, who has reformed.
+I didn't see it till much later, but I got the note at 8 o'clock last night from a friend of mine, a former member of the Drive-Bys, who has reformed.

 It happens.

-The note from the friend's subject line says, I can tell you this, the story where the female security guard in Colorado who took down the wacko gunman gives credit to God, will make traditional media outlets nuts.
+A note from the friend subject line says, I can tell you this, the story where the female security guard in Colorado who took down the wacko gunman gives credit to God will make traditional media outlets nuts.

-God was with me, and the whole time I was behind cover, this has got to be God because of the fire power that the gunman had versus what I had was God.
+And the whole time I was behind cover, this has got to be God because of the firepower that the gunman had versus what I had was God.

 I didn't run away.